tranquilts/MATCH/README.md

 ## **User Profile 2**
 #### Muqtadir Siraj
 A 18 year-old boy, who likes to relax playing in-between university classes and study sessions for his personal satisfaction.
-As an user, he expressed desire for the game to accommodate larger groups so he can compete against his friends.
+He would like the game to be more inclusive for competitive gameplay with large groups.

 ## **Functional Specifications**